-In addition to the points above allotment holders should also continue to follow COVID 19 measures of washing or sanitising hands regularly.
+- Wash or sanitise hands regularly.
 This is important when touching surfaces others may have been in contact with such as on site taps and site access padlocks.

-We appreciate the current situation is frustrating for everyone but it is vital all allotment holders are sensible and follow the instructions issued which are for the benefit and welfare of everybody, whilst also keeping infection rates in the Liverpool City Region as low as possible.
+We appreciate that the current situation is frustrating and inconvenient for everyone but it is vital all allotment holders are sensible and follow the instructions issued which are for the benefit and welfare of everybody.

-For further information about local restrictions in general please visit; www.liverpol.gov.uk
+For further information about National Lockdown restrictions please visit; https://www.gov.uk/guidance/national-lockdown-stay-at-home or www.liverpol.gov.uk

 Take care and stay safe.